|

 which is termed the homogeneous Lorentz group.
 Additionally, from Eq.

-(1.3.9), it's evident that can be either
+(1.3.9), it's evident that

 or